Tough job. Strong team.

 Is it acceptable to attach my other certificates or reference letters to my application?

-Do I need a driver’s licence to be a firefighter?
+Do I need a driver’s license to be a firefighter?

-Yes.
-Candidates must have a Class 5 Nova Scotia driver’s licence, or the equivalent level licence from another province.
+Yes, candidates must have a Class 5 Nova Scotia driver’s license, or the equivalent level license from another province.
+This information must be clearly stated in your application.

-Someone who has a Class 5 “N” licence at the time of hire is not eligible for a licence upgrade to a Class 3 licence with air brakes endorsement.
-New firefighters must obtain a Class 3 licence with air brakes endorsement during their recruit training to meet job requirements.
+Someone who has a Class 5 “N” license at the time of hire is not eligible for a license upgrade to a Class 3 license with air brakes endorsement.
+New firefighters must obtain a Class 3 license with air brakes endorsement during their recruit training to meet job requirements.
+Candidates who have an "N" on their license must complete the requirements to obtain a full Class 5 license prior to hire.

 If I have a criminal conviction that has not been pardoned, does that mean I can’t be a firefighter?